Kometa-Team/Kometa/docs/home/guides/local.md

   <summary>Windows</summary>
   <br />

-  Go to http://www.python.org/download and download the latest version of Python for Windows **version 3.9** in 32 or 64-bit as appropriate for your system.
-As this is written, that's 3.9.6.  **Don't download 3.10, even though it's the default offered.**
+  Go to http://www.python.org/download and download the latest version of Python for Windows in 32 or 64-bit as appropriate for your system.
+As this is written, that's 3.10.4.

   Once downloaded, run the installer.
 Tick “Add to path” checkbox at the bottom and click “Install Now”.